appium/appium/docs/en/writing-running-appium/tutorial/swipe-tutorial.md

 ### Android vs iOS UI differences

 Appium uses XCUITest driver for iOS and UIAutomator2, Espresso for Android.
-Default driver for Android is UIAutomator2.
+The default driver for Android is UIAutomator2.

-With default driver setting we can see elements outside screen on iOS, but cannot interact with them.
+With default driver settings we can see elements outside of the view port on iOS, but cannot interact with them.
 We can check their values, but touch works unreliable.
 Android UIAutomator2 with default settings allows you to see only elements located in the current view port.
 Android 'Espresso' `TODO`.

 While interacting with elements you should always keep in mind these differences.